 • All jurisdictions in which an applicant is currently, or was previously, licensed or registered as a psychologist or other health professional.

-The Verification of Licensure and Registration Status form (PDF) must be sent directly to the College from other regulatory bodies/ licensing boards.
+The Verification of Licensure and Registration Status form (PDF) must be sent directly to CHCPBC from other regulatory bodies/ licensing boards.

 Applicants are also expected to request that verifications of status be sent directly to the College for any Certificate of Professional Qualification issued by the Association of State and Provincial Psychology Boards (ASPPB), any present listing with the Canadian Register of Health Service Providers (CRHSPP), and/or any present listing with the National Register of Health Service Psychologists (NRHSP).